Inflectra/rapise-documentation/docs/RVL/Maps.md

 A `Range` map definition contains a number of required parameters:

-* *fileName* Path to file containing data.
-It may point to .xls, .xlsx or .csv file.
-If when it is empty we assume that data is stored in the same .rvl.xls spreadsheet as the script.
+* *fileName* The path to the file containing data.
+It may point to an .xls, .xlsx, or .csv file.
+If it is empty, the data is assumed to be stored in the same .rvl.xls spreadsheet as the script.
-* *sheetName* Excel Sheet name.
+* *sheetName* The Excel Sheet name.
 May be empty for .csv spreadsheets.
-* *fromRow* 0-based index of the first row containing data.
-Usually first row is assigned as a header containing column names.
+* *fromRow* The 0-based index of the first row containing data.
+Usually, the first row is a header containing column names.
-* *fromCol* 0-based index of the first column containing data.
+* *fromCol* The 0-based index of the first column containing data.
-* *toRow* final row index.
-If set to -1 then final row is detected automatically (as last row containing some data in the 1st column)
+* *toRow* The final row index.
+If set to -1, the final row is detected automatically (as the last row containing data in the first column).
-* *toCol* final column index.
-If set to -1 then final column is detected automatically as last column containing data in the 1st row.
+* *toCol* The final column index.
+If set to -1, the final column is detected automatically as the last column containing data in the first row.

-Also there are a hidden parameters:
+There are also hidden parameters:

-* *chooseRow* select rows with matching value of the 1st column.
-May be used to pre-select some specific row in a Map.
-For example, if Map contains credentials, and 1st column is *User Name* then `chooseRow=Some Name` limits a Map to that user.
+* *chooseRow* Selects rows with a matching value in the first column.
+It may be used to pre-select a specific row in a Map.
+For example, if a Map contains credentials and the first column is *User Name*, then `chooseRow=Some Name` limits the Map to that user.
-* *hasColumnNames* boolean.
-By default it is `true` meaning that 1st rows is assumed to contain column names.
-Once it is `false` the columns will have no names and may only be accessed by 0-based index.
+* *hasColumnNames* A boolean value.
+By default, it is `true`, meaning the first row is assumed to contain column names.
+If it is `false`, the columns will have no names and can only be accessed by their 0-based index.

-Data in the `Range` map is assumed to be similar to [`Rows`](#rows-map) map, but defined externally.
-Looping is done by rows.
-Typical external file containing data may look like that:
+Data in a `Range` map is assumed to be similar to a [`Rows`](#rows-map) map but defined externally.
+Looping is done by row.
+A typical external file containing data may look like this:

 === "Screenshot"
     ![Range Data](./img/Maps_RangeData.png)